-Let KSU Alumni Career Services help you jump start your career search.
-Our Services are free and available to you “for life”
+Let us help you jump start your career search, from resume to interview to career.
+Our Services are free and available to you “for life.”

 SPSU Alumni have questions, we have answers

 Q: Can SPSU alumni make advising appointments with the Department of Career Planning and Development?

 A: Yes!
 Alumni meet with Michael Dutcher, email@example.com.
 He is your go-to source for career advice and resources from the Department of Career Planning and Development.
 To schedule an appointment, call 470-578-6555.

 A: On June 30th, all CareerLink accounts were taken offline.
 All students from both campus must now register for Handshake.